Murder of Tanya Jackson and Tatiana Dykes: Identification

 On October 8, 2022, the Mobile Police Department announced on its official Facebook page that the FBI was seeking relatives and friends of Elijah "Lige" Howell/Howard (1927–1963).
-Howard lived in Prichard, Alabama, with his wife Carrie and died in Mobile, Alabama, in 1963 while living with a Ms. Lillie Mae Wiggins Packer.
+Howard lived in Prichard, Alabama, with his wife Carrie and died in Mobile, Alabama, in 1963 while living with Ms. Lillie Mae Wiggins Packer.
 The FBI believed his relatives may be able to assist in identifying Peaches and her child.

-On April 23, 2025, Nassau County police announced that they had identified Peaches as Tanya Denise Jackson, who was born on October 22, 1970, in Alabama.
-Jackson had served in the United States Army from 1993 to 1995.
+On April 23, 2025, Nassau County police announced that they had identified Peaches as Tanya Denise Jackson, who was born on October 22, 1970.
+Jackson, a former resident of Mobile, Alabama, had served in the United States Army from 1993 to 1995, having been previously deployed during the Gulf War.
 Her daughter, Tatiana Marie Dykes, formerly known as "Baby Doe", was born on March 17, 1995, in Texas.
-At the time of their deaths, they lived in Brooklyn, where Jackson may have been working as a medical assistant.
+At the time of their deaths, they lived in Brooklyn, where Jackson may have been working as a medical assistant, following station at Fort Hamilton.
 Jackson was estranged from her family, and the two were never reported missing.
-Tatiana's father has been identified and is cooperating with the investigation.
+Tatiana's father was identified and was cooperating with the investigation.
 Police did not specify whether their murders were linked to the ongoing Gilgo Beach serial killings investigation.

+On December 5, 2025, Andrew Dykes of Tampa, Florida was arrested for Jackson's murder and waiting for extradition.
+Dykes, a former United States Army anatomy instructor and Florida state police trooper, was the father of Tatiana Dykes and married to another woman at the time of his relationship with Jackson, having met while they were stationed at Fort Sam Houston.
+He was not charged in the killing of Tatiana, but investigators believe he was responsible for both deaths.
+Dykes was identified earlier following the identification of Jackson and Tatiana, but was not initially considered a suspect due to his cooperation with authorities.